-Our audits were conducted for the purpose of forming an opinion on the System's basic financial statements as a whole.
-The supplementary financial information as noted in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Our audits were conducted for the purpose of forming opinions on the financial statements that collectively comprise the System's basic financial statements.
+The supplementary financial information as listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.

 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The supplementary financial information as noted in the table of contents has been subjected to the auditing procedures applied in the audits of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America by us and other auditors.
-In our opinion, based on our audits, the procedures performed as described previously, and the report of the other auditors, the supplementary financial information as noted in the table of contents is fairly stated in all material respects in relation to the basic financial statements as a whole.
+The supplementary financial information as listed in the table of contents has been subjected to the auditing procedures applied in the audits of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America by us and other auditors.
+In our opinion, the supplementary financial information, as listed in the table of contents, is fairly stated, in all material respects, in relation to the basic financial statements as a whole.